jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l3vpn/l3vpn-service-module.md

 - When a node is created, the NEP registers this node as a PE node to the L3VPN Provider.
 - When the L3VPN Provider calls the SPI which Mock NEP implements, instead of configuration of real devices, the SPI DTOs are stored under nodes in *mock-pe-topology* of OPER DS.

-### Limitations
+### Known Limitations
-Implementation of L3VPN provider does not support all statements in ietf-l3vpn-svc@2017-05-02.yang.
+- Implementation of L3VPN provider does not support all statements in ietf-l3vpn-svc@2017-05-02.yang.
 Unsupported statements can be found in YANG deviations.

-[Inheritance of Parameters Defined at Site Level and Site Network Access Level](https://tools.ietf.org/html/rfc8049#section-6.3.2.3) is not supported, therefore parameters must be defined at Site Network Access level.
-L3VPN Provider does not support reconciliation, therefore only L3VPN created via L3VPN Provider are visible through the API.
+- [Inheritance of Parameters Defined at Site Level and Site Network Access Level](https://tools.ietf.org/html/rfc8049#section-6.3.2.3) is not supported, therefore parameters must be defined at Site Network Access level.

+- L3VPN Provider does not support reconciliation, therefore only L3VPN created via L3VPN Provider are visible through the API.

 Other limitations: